-Worldwide, gastroenteritis kills millions children every year, primarily in developing nations where sanitation and health care are poor.
+Worldwide, gastroenteritis is a major reason for childhood deaths, primarily in developing nations where sanitation and health care are poor.
 Most of these children die from extreme dehydration (abnormally low levels of body water) resulting from a combination of severe diarrhea, vomiting and not drinking enough fluids.
 Even in the industrialized world, millions of episodes of gastroenteritis occur each year, especially in young children.
 In the United States, rotavirus infections used to be responsible for more than 3 million cases of gastroenteritis in children each year, with at least 50,000 hospitalizations and 20 to 40 deaths.
 Fortunately, the rotavirus vaccine that is given to young infants has been very effective in decreasing the number of moderate to severe cases of rotavirus disease in the United States.

 To continue reading this article, you must log in.